-- The pupil and the parent or guardian shall be informed of the infractions of school regulation for which the pupil is to be suspended. - The pupil and the parent or guardian shall be given an opportunity for an informal conference with the principal. - The suspended student shall remain in school and under the supervision of the school authorities pending suspension until the end of the school day or until the parent or guardian authorizes and provides transportation from school to the student's residence. - In serious cases regarding legal action, students may be remanded to the custody of police.
+- 1. The pupil and the parent or guardian shall be informed of the infractions of school regulation for which the pupil is to be suspended. - 2.
+The pupil and the parent or guardian shall be given an opportunity for an informal conference with the principal. - 3.
+The suspended student shall remain in school and under the supervision of the school authorities pending suspension until the end of the school day or until the parent or guardian authorizes and provides transportation from school to the student's residence. - In serious cases regarding legal action, students may be remanded to the custody of police.
 Wherever possible, parents will be notified that this action will occur or has occurred. - 5.
 Parents will be notified in writing within 24 hours of a student suspension. - 6.
-Make-up work will be available in the main office after notification of suspension (the day and time will be agreed upon by the parent or guardian).
+Missing classwork is posted via Google Classroom and after school tutoring services are available.

-NOTE: At any stage in this process, the school authorities reserve the right to actively involve family court action for students less than 16 years of age, and to request a Superintendent's hearing to consider exclusion from other students.
+NOTE: At any stage in this process, the school authorities reserve the right to request a Superintendent hearing to consider exclusion from other students.